 Research: we will Partnership: we will Change: we will Equality: we will aim for all work in inter- create capacity and embrace and academics to disciplinary and an environment in celebrate diversity, develop and inter-professional which staff and proactively working maintain a research partnerships to students are ready towards equality profile actively foster and enhance to take risks and through positive contributing to the knowledge work as proactive interventions to close-to-practice exchange. agents of change. facilitate success for research of the all.
 School.
-Global: we will Teaching: we will Curriculum: we will Community: we will enhance our shared develop and adapt design and deliver a work as a environment, innovative relevant curriculum professional embracing pedagogical that is dynamic, community, taking opportunities and approaches to kindle responsive and fit individual and working together to a passion for for purpose. collective safeguard the global learning. responsibility to community. contribute to a positive working and learning culture that fosters health and well-being.
+Global: we will Teaching: we will Curriculum: we will Community: we will roadining.
+He iiiii enhance our shared develop and adapt design and deliver a work as a enhance our shared develop and adapt design and deliver a work as a enhance our shared environment, develop and adapt innovative design and deliver a relevant curriculum work as a professional enhance our shared environment, embracing develop and adapt innovative pedagogical design and deliver a relevant curriculum that is dynamic, work as a professional community, taking enhance our shared environment, embracing opportunities and develop and adapt innovative pedagogical approaches to kindle design and deliver a relevant curriculum that is dynamic, responsive and fit work as a professional community, taking individual and enhance our shared environment, embracing opportunities and working together to develop and adapt innovative pedagogical approaches to kindle a passion for design and deliver a relevant curriculum that is dynamic, responsive and fit work as a professional community, taking individual and collective enhance our shared environment, embracing opportunities and working together to safeguard the global develop and adapt innovative pedagogical approaches to kindle a passion for design and deliver a relevant curriculum that is dynamic, responsive and fit work as a professional community, taking individual and collective responsibility to enhance our shared environment, embracing opportunities and working together to safeguard the global develop and adapt innovative pedagogical approaches to kindle a passion for design and deliver a relevant curriculum that is dynamic, responsive and fit work as a professional community, taking individual and collective responsibility to contribute to a enhance our shared environment, embracing opportunities and working together to safeguard the global develop and adapt innovative pedagogical approaches to kindle a passion for design and deliver a relevant curriculum that is dynamic, responsive and fit work as a professional community, taking individual and collective responsibility to contribute to a positive working and